madina-k/dse_mk2021/zoom_lecture4.md

 1. Q&A session (10:45)
 3. Break (11:30)
-4. Testing for heterogeneity in treatment effects (11:45)
+4. Tutorial: code snippets to work with data in R (11:45)

 ## Zoom link